 Certainly, this is a valid model that should continue to drive some of our development, marketing, and sales resources.
 However, as our penetration and share has increased, and as corporate accounts have standardized on our applications, IS managers have become much more important in the process.
 A rough estimate would say that 25% of our sales come from a retail environment where in the vast majority of cases we are selling to an end-user.
 The remaining 75% of our sales are somehow driven through organizations, with IS departments playing a key role.
-Even if you assume that a some percentage of these sales are influenced or controlled by end-users or department level managers, you cannot escape the fact that our primary buying audience is an IS professional managing hundreds or thousands of PCs PLUS the rest of the technology infrastructure at the company.
-This raises some interesting questions:
+Even if you assume that a some percentage of these sales are influenced or controlled by end-users or department level managers, you cannot escape the fact that our primary buying audience is an IS professional.